Outrageous Fortune (TV series): Adaptations

 Versions of the series have been produced in the United Kingdom and United States.
 The UK remake, Honest was produced for ITV by the independent production company Greenlit.
 The first episode aired on 9 January 2008, and the show ran for a single season.

 The U.S. remake, titled Scoundrels, premiered in June 2010 to mixed reviews.
 A previous adaptation developed by Rob Thomas, entitled Good Behavior, failed to be picked up for broadcast by any networks.
 After its initial 8-episode run, Scoundrels was not picked up for another season.

 Westside, a prequel to Outrageous Fortune, screened its first season on TV3 in 2015 and the second season in 2016.
 Set in the 1970/80s, Antonia Prebble who played Loretta West stars as Rita West, Loretta's grandmother.

-Westside has continued and now up to season 5, with a final sixth season approved.
+Westside ran for six seasons ending in November 2020.